joshwlewis/rfcs/text/0000-dns-label-process-types.md

 - Uppercase and lowercase letters are not differentiated
 - Must be less than 63 characters

-The buildpack specification will be modified to match RFC 1123 for DNS Labels.
+The buildpack specification will be modified to require process types compatible with RFC 1123 for DNS Labels, and require lowercase letters for compatibility with Kubernetes.

 # How it Works